-The amount of grain you should have depends on your age, sex, and activity level.
-On average, adults should eat around 3-4 ounces of grain foods daily.
+The amount of grain you should have depends on your age, sex, and your activity level.
+On average, adults should eat around 3 to 8 ounces of grain foods daily.
 At least half of those servings should be from whole-grain foods.

 In general, you should limit foods that are: